stdviv-m/javascript-essentials/readme.txt

 accessing the last element in an array we use the idex property of -1

-looping over an arrayused when you need to access multiple elements in the loop at once. we use Each method for this
+looping over an array
+used when you need to access multiple elements in the loop at once. we use Each method for this

+Array Methods
+i. tostring() returns string relating to the number.